horngjason/Guide_to_using_YOLOv2/readme.md

 {'prob': 0.8641700148582458, 'bottom': 253, 'left': 47, 'right': 242, 'class': 'NFPA', 'top': 51}
 ```

-Note to self: Worked well until I tried with a larger image.
-An image of size 1200x829 resulted in a segfault ... will look into this later.
+Note to self: An image of size 1200x829 resulted in a segfault, though the several smaller images I used posed no problem for pyyolo ... will look into this later.

-Here is another version I made using skimage instead of cv2, and drawing the bounding box on the image which is plotted with a Matplotlib script (custom_plots.py).
+Here is another version I made using skimage instead of cv2.
+It draws the bounding box on the image which is plotted with a simple plotting function custom_plots.py (not shown).
+You could just use skimage to show the images.
 ```
 import pyyolo
 import numpy as np